-This ancient temple is one of the few places in the island where Buddha had been to in the 6th Century BC.
-Seruwila Raja Maha Vihara is one of the good examples to show the occupation of Sinhala Buddhist in the Eastern Province from the early days of the civilization in the island.
-Even though about the Sinhala Buddhist in the region first being mention with the arrival of Buddha, historians believe that the area was inhabited by native indigenous people since the beginning of Stone Age.
+This ancient temple is one of the few places on the island, where Buddha had been, in the 6th Century BC.
+Seruwila Raja Maha Vihara is a good example to show the occupation of Sinhala Buddhists in the Eastern Province from the early days of the civilization on the island.
+Even though the Sinhala Buddhists in the region first mentioned with the arrival of Buddha, historians believe that the area was inhabited by native indigenous people since the beginning of the Stone Age.

 History of Seruwila

 Historical evidence suggests that the temple was inhabited by a large number of monks.
 The temple with 500 monks had been a well-developed monastery complex; it was consisting of living quarters for monks, an image house, Dagoba, Bo-tree and other amenities required by the monks.
 King Kawantissa had granted a number of villages to the temple.
 The earnings from the villages had been used to maintain the temple.

 The most important element of this temple is the Dagoba, which enshrined the hair relic of Buddha.
 Part of the hair relic of Buddha that was received by Thapassu, Balluka (two Indian merchants) are enshrined in the Dagoba.
 The ancient chronicle Dhatuwansa claims that the dagoba was built by King Kawantissa (205-61 BC).